 Efficient performance of the drainage system is an integral part of the performance of the Project.
-Developer shall account for all sources of runoff that may reach the Project, whether originating within or outside the Project ROW, in the design of the drainage facilities.
+In that context, all sources of runoff that may reach the Project, whether originating within or outside the Project ROW, must be accounted for in the design of the drainage facilities.